NatronGitHub/Natron/Documentation/source/guide/tutorials-imagesequence.rst

 `FFmpeg <https://ffmpeg.org/>`__ provides a convenient command-line solution for converting video to images.

-1. Open a terminal and navigate to the folder containing the video
+1. Open a terminal and navigate to the folder containing the video.
 2. Use this command to extract the video to a png image sequence:

 ``ffmpeg -i input.mp4 -pix_fmt rgba output_%04d.png``